kaiyan-sheng/monasca-sidecar/README.md

 ## Usage

 ### Add metric list, query interval and listen port to calculate rate.
 Under annotations in helm/templates/deployment.yaml, copy prometheus.io/port value to sidecar/listen-port.
-This will be the port that sidecar will go scrape prometehus metrics.
+This will be the port that sidecar will go scrape prometheus metrics.
 Set a new value for prometheus.io/port and this will be the port that sidecar will push the calculated metrics to as well as the port monasca-agent should scrape.

 Note: both sidecar container and monasca-agent will use the same prometheus.io/path.
 Default for prometheus.io/path is "/metrics".